 As I have mentioned, wearing clothing that you feel comfortable in isn’t only for the conditions we are shooting in, but also so you can move around freely too.
 If you are wearing a brand new pair of jeans, you may feel stiff and constricted.
 You want to be able to move around freely without fidgeting and pulling at your clothes.
 I recommend bringing clothes that are broken in, so you are as comfy as possible.
 Wearing clothing or accessories that can show movement is always a win, because with a little wind it can add an amazing energy to your images.

-When it comes to a particular colour palette for clothing, I like to sticky to earthy, jewel and neutral tones.
-This not only compliments my style of photography, but I find these colours nice to photography and flattering in general.
+When it comes to a particular colour palette for clothing, I like to stick to earthy, jewel and neutral tones.
+This not only compliments my style of photography, but I find these colours nice to photograph and flattering in general.
 Neutrals don’t always mean gray or brown.
 There neutrals of many colours, like forest green, mustard yellow, navy blue or burnt oranges.
 The great thing about muted tones, is that they tend to compliment each other nicely.
 I recommend steering clear of pinks, bright oranges and reds.
 Most of the time it tends to result in skin tones looking a bit off in images.
 So I recommend sticking to muted colours over anything bright and fluorescent.

 Patterns & Textures